encryptedcoins/cardano-server/README.md

 A class that defines a console client corresponding to your cardano-server.
 The console client allows you to construct and send requests to the server using the command line.

-* `RequestTermOf` is a type for the internal representation of a command line term that the client may encounter.
-* `parseRequestTerm` is the parser used to get the next `RequestTermOf` from the command line.
+* `parseServerInput` is the parser used to get `InputOf` your server from the command line.
+Optional if `InputOf` your server has a read instance.
-* `genRequestTerm` defines the actions that generate a `RequestTermOf` term.
-* `makeServerInput` defines the actions that create an `InputOf` type that the server expects.
+* `genServerInput` is the generator used to generate `InputOf` your server.
+Optional if `InputOf` your server has a random instance.
+* `extractActionsFromInput` is function, used to get actions from the `InputOf` your server that will be performed before the request is sent and after a successful response is received, respectively.
+It can be useful, for example, if you need to write some additional information about your inputs to external files.
+Optional if you don't need to execute any actions.

 3. [HasTxEndpoints](https://github.com/encryptedcoins/cardano-server/blob/main/src/Server/Endpoints/Tx/Class.hs):